Mysore Pak Recipe

 Tips to Mysore Pak Recipe

-• Heat the ghee to the right temperature before adding the besan.
+• Ensure the ghee reaches the right temperature before adding the Besan.
 It should be hot but not smoking.
 This helps achieve the desired texture and prevents the Mysore Pak from becoming too greasy or crumbly.

 • Stir the besan and ghee mixture continuously over medium heat to avoid lumps and ensure even cooking.